Chewy8234/RC-Device/README.md

+# current progress
+Still trying to build the car, while testing it with code example

 # RC-Device
 RC device project is a class project for CNT 4104 - Software Proj Comp Networks.<br />
 The purpose of this project is through building and programming real life remote device, learning knowledge on network.<br />